Local MCP Server

 Usage

-Once configured, just chat naturally with Claude.
-The AI will automatically use the Prometheux MCP tools when relevant.
+Once configured, just chat naturally with your AI agent.
+The agent will automatically use the Prometheux MCP tools when relevant.

 See the MCP overview page for example conversations and a complete list of available tools.